 Communicating Simply

-By now you’ve created a GitHub account, practiced opening a repository, making changes to a file, making a pull request, and merging branches with GitHub’s Hello World tutorial.
+By now you’ve created a GitHub account, practiced opening a repository, making changes to a file, making a pull request, and merging branches.
 You’ve followed the Markdown lesson on the Programming Historian, so you know how to style your text files with Markdown syntax.
 We’ve practiced authoring Markdown files in class, but now it’s time to do it on your own and create content for our course blog.
 You’ll be following these same steps to create and submit the rest of your Digital Tools assignments, so it’s very important for you to get the hang of these basic steps now.

 Step 1: Think about downloading a text editor

-All of your digital assignments this semester will be authored in Markdown, which means you can’t use Google Docs or Microsoft word to create them.
+All of your digital assignments this semester will be authored in Markdown.
 As you know, you can always create Markdown files (.md) directly in GitHub or Google docs, but if you’d like to be able to complete your assignments offline, save your work on your own machine, and preview your work in a local development environment, then you will want to use a text editing program to write and save your .md files.
 If you’ve done some programming/coding before, you likely already have a favorite text editor, and you should keep using it.
 If not, I really like Visual Studio Code which can run on MacOS, Windows, or Linux and integrates directly with GitHUb.
 It’s become the standard text editor in the field as it incorporates GitHub’s AI help for coding.

 Note: If you’d like to check your work by serving your branch of our site locally, you’d need to install Jekyll on your computer.
 The process can be tricky, depending on your operating system, and it requires knowledge of the command line.
 You’d also need to have Ruby and Ruby gems installed, which is where most of the headaches emerge.
 BUT!
 If you’re an experienced coder, I’m happy to help you install Jekyll.
 Send me an email or come talk in office hours.